tastelikefeet/modelscope-agent/README.md

 ### Singularity Cinema

-Singularity Cinema is an agent-powered workflow for generating short videos, capable of producing high-quality short videos with just a simple one-sentence prompt.
+Singularity Cinema is an Agent-powered workflow for generating short videos, capable of producing high-quality complex short videos using either a single-sentence prompt or knowledge-based documents.

 #### Core Features